bitcap-co/bitcap-ipr/README.md

 Portable artifacts are also available!

-> [!NOTE]
-> macOS binaries are not signed.
-Due to this, the IP Reporter will probably fail to launch and get an error stating the the app is from an unknown source.
-> To Fix: Manully allow through System Settings -> `Security and Privacy`.
->
-> If macOS complains that the app is damaged, run the following command:
-> ```
-> sudo xattr -dr com.apple.quarantine /path/to/BitCapIPR.app
-> ```
-> Now the app should be able to run normally.

 ## Usage
 To start listening with BitCap IPR, simply press the "Start" button!
 The app will automatically start listening for Antminers, Whatsminers, and IceRivers.